How to Write A Better Case Study for B2B

 If you worked with other solutions providers or vendors on the project, consider naming and linking to them for added credibility.

-Include client quotes you captured during the personal interviews.
+Include client quotes that you captured during interviews.

 Video testimonials are a great addition to provide credibility.
 Identify the best spokesperson and write an interview guide that you’ve previewed before going on camera.
 Include B-roll of their facility, if possible.